jonathankennel/BetterSpotifyRecs/README.md

 ### Note to potential employers:
-I unfortunately did not make a demonstration video of my application in action, I have since been in contact with Spotify hoping to extend usage of this endpoint for this specific project, or even just extending it long enough to film a video showcasing all of the functionality.
+I unfortunately did not make a demonstration video of my application in action.
+I have since been in contact with Spotify hoping to extend usage of this endpoint for this specific project, or even just extending it long enough to film a video showcasing all of the functionality.
 In the event that this takes a long time or never happens, I will describe the functionality of my project, as none of the code has changed.

 ### Functionality: